Body Double: Home media

+On August 13, 2013, the film was released to Blu-ray by Twilight Time.
+Special features from the 2006 DVD were ported over.
+On October 24, 2016, the film was re-released as a Limited Edition Blu-ray from Indicator Series.
+It included previously released features as well as an interview with Craig Wasson, the documentary Pure Cinema from first assistant director Joe Napolitano, and an illustrated booklet containing an essay by film critic Ashley Clark, a Film Comment interview of De Palma in 1984 by journalist Marcia Pally, and an article from a May 1987 issue of Film Comment in which De Palma gives a personal guide of his favorite films.

+In popular culture

+The 1989 black comedy film Vampire's Kiss takes its title from the B-movie Jake Scully acts in.

-The Bret Easton Ellis novel American Psycho repeatedly refers to Body Double as the favorite film of the serial killer Patrick Bateman.
-He mentions that he has seen the film 37 times and rents the tape of it from a video store several times in the story.
-He also repeats scenes from the film to the reader or to other characters.
+The 1991 Bret Easton Ellis novel American Psycho repeatedly refers to Body Double as the favorite film of serial killer Patrick Bateman because of the power drill scene.
+Bateman mentions that he has seen the film 37 times and rents the tape of it from a video store several times in the story.

+Pop singer Slayyyter cited Body Double as an influence on her 2023 album Starfucker.
+The cover for her single "Erotic Electronic" is a visual reference to the film's poster.

+The 2024 Ti West horror film MaXXXine contains several visual and thematic references to Body Double.

 Remake

 Body Double was remade in 1993 in India as Pehla Nasha.
 The film was directed by Ashutosh Gowariker in his directorial debut.
-Deepak Tijori plays the lead role and the movie features Pooja Bhatt, Raveena Tandon and Paresh Rawal.
+Deepak Tijori plays the lead role and the film features Pooja Bhatt, Raveena Tandon and Paresh Rawal.